After successful completion of this course students are expected to be able to:

 4. Apply techniques of discourse analysis to a contemporary research problem;

 5. Critically reflect and assess the process of data analysis and interpretation in discourse analysis.

-In Weeks 1-2, overview lectures, supported by key readings, introduce different theories and approaches of discourse.
-Weeks 3-7 will provide students with an in-depth training in key techniques for the empirical analysis of discourse.
+Week 1 will provide students with an overview of lectures, supported by key readings, introduce different theories and approaches of discourse.
+Weeks 2-6 will provide students with an in-depth training in key techniques for the empirical analysis of discourse.
 A lecture by an expert is followed by an in-class discussion and introduction to the practice of discourse analysis through 'workshop talks' by experienced researchers.
 Students will analyse discourse on topics of their choice, applying various methods, in small groups and prepare a group report and presentation.

 At least 12 credits of communication or social theory courses at MSc level, or a completed MSc degree in a social science discipline.
 The course is designed for students with solid previous knowledge in social science theory and social science research methods.

 MSc Thesis in any of the assigned programs, e.g. CPT-83133, CPT-83136; PhD project.

 Four reports (25% each).
 The minimum pass mark is 5.5 for each component.\

 Discursive psychology/Conversation Analysis (Edwards, Heritage, Potter, Te Molder); Frame analysis (Gray, Aarts, Dewulf, Macnaghten); Storytelling (Boje, Yannis, Czarniawska); Metaphor analysis (Schon, Yanow); Foucauldian approaches (Foucault, Griggs, Howarth, Glynos, T. Richardson, Sharp).